 Tax benefits of long term care plans

-- Income tax – If money paid out by the long term care plan goes directly to a Care Quality Commission (CQC) registered care home or other care provider, there is no income tax to pay on it.
-You can opt to receive these payments yourself, for instance if you no longer need residential care, but you will then have to pay income tax
+- Income tax – If the income paid out by the long term care plan goes directly to a Care Quality Commission (CQC) registered care provider, there is no income tax to pay on it.
+You can opt to receive these payments yourself, for instance if you no longer need residential care, but income tax will then be deducted from the payments

 - Inheritance tax – By using your money to buy a long term care plan you will be reducing the value of your estate which may help with inheritance tax planning; this can be a complicated area for which you should seek financial advice